docker-archive/classicswarm/docs/scheduler/strategy.md

 Under the `spread` strategy, Swarm optimizes for the node with the least number of containers.
 The `binpack` strategy causes Swarm to optimize for the node which is most packed.
-Note that a container occupies resource during its life cycle, including `exited` state.
+A container occupies resource during its life cycle, including `exited` state.
 Users should be aware of this condition to schedule containers.
 For example, `spread` strategy only checks number of containers disregarding their states.
 A node with no active containers but high number of